 What's the difference between snoring and obstructive sleep apnea?

 The term Sleep Disordered Breathing describes a number of sleep breathing disorders that includes snoring, upper airway resistance syndrome and obstructive sleep apnea.
 Sleep Disordered Breathing is viewed as a continuum where simple snoring represents a mild disorder during which breathing during sleep is very loud due to the near collapse of the upper airway.
 When the snoring becomes worse due to further airway collapse (to the point where sleep is interrupted) the term upper airway resistance syndrome is used.
-Most serious, is the complete collapse of the airway that is termed obstructive sleep apnea.
+Most serious is the complete collapse of the airway that is termed obstructive sleep apnea.
 During an apnea, breathing cannot occur and the sleeper is forced to awaken to resume normal breathing.

 How does oral appliance therapy compare with CPAP.
 Are there studies that explain this?

 When it became apparent that Oral Appliance Therapy was legitimate and desirable part of the treatment mix, questions naturally arose regarding its comparative effectiveness with positive airway pressure modalities.
 Recently, four studies have focused on Oral Appliance Therapy going head to head with nasal CPAP.
 Three of them used a cross-over design and the fourth a parallel group design.
 All of the investigations were randomized, controlled treatment trials.
 Each of the studies focused on effectiveness as a product of the treatment efficacy in combination with acceptance and adherence to treatment.
 Treatment efficacy was similar in all the trials and did not deviate significantly from past investigations.
-It was shown that Oral Appliance Therapy often, but not always decreased the apnea-hypopnea index whereas CPAP nearly always resolved sleep disordered breathing entirely.
-Acceptance and adherence to treatment with CPAP was limited while that of Oral Appliance Therapy was less so resulting in the proportion of successfully treated patients being about the same in each study.
+It was shown that Oral Appliance Therapy often, but not always decreased the apnea-hypopnea index whereas CPAP nearly always resolved sleep-disordered breathing entirely.
+Acceptance and adherence to treatment with CPAP were limited while that of Oral Appliance Therapy was less so resulting in the proportion of successfully treated patients being about the same in each study.
 In all three cross-over trials where patients were asked to choose a preferred treatment, the majority chose oral appliance therapy.

 Bibliography: 1.
 Ferguson, KA,Ono T, Lowe AA, et al. A randomized cross-over study of an oral appliance vs nasal CPAP in the treatment of mild-moderate OSA Chest 1996; 190: 1269-1275 2.
 Ferguson KA, Ono T, Lowe AA, et al. A short-term controlled trial of an adjustable oral appliance for the treatment of mild-moderate OSA.
 Thorax 1997; 52:326-368 3.
 Clark GT, Blumenfeld I, Yoffe N, et al. A cross-over study comparing the efficacy of CPAP with anteriorly mandibular positioning devices on patients with OSA.
 Chest 1996; 109:1477-1483 4.
 Lowe AA, Sjoholm TT, Ryan CF, et al. Treatment, airway and compliance effects of a titratable oral appliance.
 Sleep (in press)